-Can the NHS in England meet the challenge by delivering more efficient and effective health and social care?
+Can these challenges be met by delivering more efficient and effective health and social care?

 The programme will include a careful assessment of potential demands on the health care system over the next decade and will consider health and social care in an integrated way.

 We are examining the key strategic challenges facing the NHS in England and Wales over the next decade

 The programme is empirically based and consists of two phases:

 Phase 1: Late 2011 to autumn 2012: Assessing the scale of the financial challenge in England;